michaelpfay/StatHypTest/Errata/ReadMe.md

 = k
 ```

 null hypotheses that have $k$ distributions equal."
+(Thanks to Pekka Pere of Aalto University for catching this error.)